ANIKETSHARMAGIT56/quartz/content/july/1st , 2nd week of July ~ i don't know.md

 i was craving to kiss her so much but didnt get the chance to LOVE YOU SOOO MUCH YAARRR

-tomorrow , monday , i will go to give her the test kit , i hope everything turns out normal
+tomorrow , Monday , i will go to give her the test kit , i hope everything turns out normal

 ![[Assets/WhatsApp Image 2024-07-15 at 07.01.36_4adf034e.jpg]]![[Assets/WhatsApp Image 2024-07-15 at 07.01.36_840ee775.jpg]]![[Assets/WhatsApp Video 2024-07-15 at 07.01.36_816c5012.mp4]]
 [[July| ]]